 Published on June 09, 2020

 Empowering, communicating and listening to your employees has never been more important and understanding how your teams are feeling and the relationships you have can help you plan your next steps as a business.
-As a leader or manager, effective communication; that is listening, openness and transparency, flexing your communication style, making people feel safe at work and showing empathy and understanding, all contribute to building trust and strengthening relationships.
+As a leader or manager, effective communication; that is listening, open and transparent, flexing your communication style to ensure people feel safe at work and showing empathy and understanding, all contribute to building trust and strengthening relationships.
 If a person has positive relationships at work, they are less likely to experience workplace stress.

-Listening is one of the most underused leadership skills used and although effective listening can be difficult to master, it’s one of the most important things we can do for employee empowerment.
+Listening is one of the most underused leadership skills and although effective listening can be difficult to master, it’s one of the most important things we 'you' can do for employee empowerment.
 The quality of a person’s attention determines the quality of the other persons thinking.
 Giving full attention to an individual is an important skill and it is not one mastered by everyone.
 In fact, it is hard to actively listen for more than a few minutes at a time.
-When as the last time you were listening to, and I mean properly listened to?
-When was the last time you experienced that the other person made you feel that you were the ‘only person in the room’?
+Ask yourself, when was the last time you were listening to someone or listened to yourself?
+And I mean properly listening or listened to?
+When was the last time you experienced that the other person made you feel that you were the 'only person in the room’?